In an interview with Fox News host Sean Hannity on Donald Trump's immigration platform, Univison...

 - Immigrants accounted for 21% of total economic output in the Houston metropolitan area and 16% of economic output in the Dallas metropolitan area as of 2007, according to a study by the Fiscal Policy Institute.

-- Unauthorized immigrants comprised 9% of the state’s workforce (or 1,100,000 workers) in 2010, according to a report by the Pew Hispanic Center.
+- Unauthorized immigrants comprised 8.9% of the state’s workforce (or 1.2 million workers) in 2012, according to a report by the Pew Hispanic Center.

 - If all unauthorized immigrants were removed from Texas, the state would lose $69.3 billion in economic activity, $30.8 billion in gross state product, and approximately 403,174 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group.